nbanihasan/offline-llm-chat/README.md

    python ollama_chat_gui.py
    ```

 The left sidebar shows previous conversations in most-recent order.
 New chats can be created from the sidebar.
 Use the **Models...** button to browse available models from Ollama's library and install them directly from the app.
-The first time you open the model browser you will be prompted for your Ollama
-username and password.
+The first time you open the model browser you will be prompted for your Ollama username and password.
+Available models are fetched from `https://ollama.com/api/tags`.

 Chat transcripts are stored in the `logs/` directory.